ci-compass/AI-perplexed/README.md

-# AI-perplexed
-AI Guide for the Perplexed
+# AI for the working scientist